smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 The contract also includes pre-configured values for the necessary request parameters such as `vrfCoordinator` address, `link` token contract address, and gas lane `keyHash`.
 You can change these parameters if you want to experiment on different testnets, but for this example you only need to specify `subscriptionId` when you deploy the contract.

-Build and deploy the contract on Rinkeby.
+Build and deploy the contract on Goerli.

 1. Open the `VRFv2Consumer.sol`[(link)](https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFv2Consumer.sol) contract in Remix.